Stuycs-K/finalprojectapcs-4-jack-galen-chen-raymond/PROTOTYPE.md

 AP Computer Science Semester 2 pd.
 4 \
 Raymond Chen, Galen Jack \
 The Desmos Duo \
 This is a replica of the online graphing calculator Desmos.
+It will be able to take in user-inputted equations and graph them on a grid.
+There is an on-screen keyboard that can be accessed on the screen, and the grid can zoom in an out.

 # Technical Details: